JulioLoayzaM/CroissantBot/README.md

 ### Music player

 Play music from YouTube in voice chat.
 Supports playback on different servers simultaneously, with a queue for each one.
+Saves your favourite songs in a list.

 ### Memes